ramirorichmand/0802_LabFootballMatches/README.md

 # Football Matches - Tasks

-Each of the questions/tasks below can be answered using a `SELECT` query.
-When you find a solution copy it into the code block under the question before pushing your solution to GitHub.
+Each of the questions/tasks below answered using `SELECT` query.

 1) Find all the matches from 2017.